Lexus UX 250h interior & comfort

 Anyone familiar with larger Lexus models will feel right at home in the compact UX.
 The dashboard is dominated by a central infotainment screen, below which sit a pair of vents and the intuitive climate controls.

-The digital dials look good, but aren’t as customisable as the Virtual Cockpit system found in the latest Audi A3 e-tron.
+The digital dials look good, but aren’t as customisable as the Virtual Cockpit system found in the latest Audis.
 The Lexus UX’s button-heavy steering wheel takes some getting used to, although it’s all intuitive enough once you're familiar with it.

 Equipment, options and accessories

-The Lexus UX 250h is only available with one engine option, but there are three trims to choose from.
-Entry-level cars come well equipped, while range-topping versions offer enough kit to rival some cars in the class above.
+The Lexus UX is only available with one engine option, although an all-electric UX 300e is due on sale in 2021.
+For now, there are three trims to choose from: entry-level cars come well equipped, while range-topping versions offer enough kit to rival some cars in the class above.

-The most basic version is simply badged UX and features 17-inch alloy wheels, sat nav and the latest Lexus Safety System+.
+The most basic version is simply badged UX and features 17-inch alloy wheels, sat nav and the latest Lexus Safety System+ package.
 Dual-zone climate control is also standard across the range.

-Those after something a little racier should look to the Lexus UX 250h F-Sport, which adds sportier styling and special heated seats, 18-inch wheels, rear privacy glass and a heated steering wheel.
-Buyers can also add a selection of option packs, which throw in a load of extras for a one-off fee.
+Those after something a little racier should look to the UX 250h F-Sport, which adds stiffer suspension (which we're yet to try) sportier styling and heated seats,18-inch wheels, rear privacy glass and a heated steering wheel.
+Buyers can also add a selection of option packs to this car, too, which throw in a load of extras for a one-off fee.

-The top-spec Lexus UX is badged Takumi.
-It boasts everything from a 13-speaker Mark Levinson stereo to ventilated seats and a 360-degree parking camera.
-If that’s not enough, Takumi cars also get a sunroof and a heads-up display.
-Beware, however, as adding anything extra will likely take the UX above the £40,000 threshold for cheaper road tax – adding £310 to your annual VED bill.
+The top-spec UX is badged Takumi.
+It boasts everything from that same 13-speaker Mark Levinson stereo, to ventilated seats and a 360-degree parking camera.
+If that’s not enough, Takumi cars also get a sunroof and a heads-up display but do come at the cost of a huge (circa £5,000) price jump over F-Sport.

 Infotainment, apps & sat nav

-Unfortunately, this is where the Lexus UX really falls down.
-The SUV’s infotainment system – like those in all modern models from the Japanese brand – is tricky to use and limited in its functionality.
+Unfortunately, this is where the UX really falls down.
+The SUV’s infotainment system – like those in all modern models from the Japanese brand – is tricky to use, limited in its functionality and graphically very dated.
+Thankfully, Lexus added Apple CarPlay and Android Auto to the standard kit list in early 2020, so if you're ordering your car now then all models should feature this intuitive tech.